Lecale Coast Trail

 • The St Patrick’s Trail starts at historic Inch Abbey, Downpatrick, and follows in the footsteps of St Patrick.

-• The Tassagh Trail starts at Markethill and ends at Darkley Wood with the fairies!
+• The Tassagh Trail starts at Markethill in County Armagh and ends at Darkley Wood with the fairies!

 Most clues are suitable for wheelchair users or those with prams as our detectives have determined accessible routes as far as possible.
 The amount of walking is usually less than on Walking Hunts and spread across several clue stops.
 Check individual trail pages for full details.